brevzin/brevzin.github.io/_posts/2023-01-19-debug-fmt-catch.md

 This is quite nice for the programmer, since you get to see all the values right there.

 I'm not going to get into how Catch2 decomposes the expressions in the test macros, but I am going to talk about how the formatting side of things.
 In particular: how does Catch2 format an argument when a test fails?

+One approach might be to _require_ streaming.
+That is, require `Display`.
+This is a highly limiting approach, because lots and lots of types aren't streamable (e.g. `std::vector<int>` isn't, and won't be, streamable, even though in C++23 it will at least become formattable).
+Requiring streaming thus reduces too many checks to writing `CHECK(bool(a == b))` and getting no useful output.

-It always needs to print _something_, even if the type isn't printable.
+A different start point (in C++20) might be to print _something_, even if the type isn't printable:

-A starting point (in C++20) might be:

 ```cpp
 template <typename T>